SaxxonPike/Moqzilla/README.md

 Simple automatic mocking using Moq.

-### Example
+### Example Setup

-Assuming we have an interface like this:
+Assume we have an interface like this:

 ```csharp
 public interface IDependency